Cloud Server Security – Best Practices

 Utilize Groups/Roles

-If you have users that need the same level of access, it is helpful to create a group.
-You can then set the permissions or “roles” for the entire group at the same time.
+If you have users who need the same level of access, it is helpful to create a group.
+You can then set the permissions or “roles” for the entire group at once.
 Now any users assigned to that group will have the same permission level.
 This can often be managed with the chmod command.

-You can also create regular user accounts so that you’re not using root access unless needed.
-In many cases, it’s better to use the normal user account and sudo when administrator privileges are required.
+You can also create regular user accounts, so you don’t need root access unless needed.
+In many cases, it’s better to use the normal user account, and sudo when administrator privileges are required.
 This makes access log auditing easier by minimizing the expected activity for the root user account.

 Install an SSL Certificate

 cPanel servers rely on AutoSSL to maintain Comodo-signed, domain-validated (DV) SSL certificates.
-Without server management software, you’ll need to manage SSLs manually or with external tools.
-There are many websites that will create SSL’s for you such as letsencrypt.org.
-But, you can also purchase SSL certificates from AMP if needed.
+Without server management software, you’ll need to manage SSL certificates manually or use external tools.
+There are many websites that will create SSL’s for you, such as letsencrypt.org.
+But you can also purchase SSL certificates from AMP if needed.

-We recommend installing Certbot to produce and automate SSLs.
+We recommend installing Certbot to generate and automate SSL certificates.
 Then ensure all traffic is forced to port 443 (HTTPS).

 Security HTTP Headers and Subresource Integrity (SRI)